What is a natural resource damage assessment and restoration (NRDAR)?

-2. Damage Assessment Plan: The Final Natural Resource Damage Assessment Plan for Los Alamos National Laboratory (Damage Assessment Plan) identifies the approach to be used for conducting assessment activities.
+- Damage Assessment Plan: A natural resource damage assessment plan identifies the approach to be used for conducting assessment activities.
 Trustees write a damage assessment plan to ensure that the assessment is performed in a planned and systematic manner and that the methodologies selected can be conducted at a reasonable cost.
 In April 2014, the Trustee Council released the Final LANL Natural Resource Damage Assessment Plan.

 - Damage Assessment Implementation: In this phase the Trustees gather data and information and quantify damages to complete the assessment of natural resource injuries and quantify the damages.

 - Post Assessment: Once the scale of damages has been determined, identify and scale the appropriate type and quantity of restoration required.
 As part of this process, the Trustees will draft a Restoration and Compensation Determination Plan (RCDP).
 The public will have the opportunity to comment on and provide input to the RCDP.

 Where is the LANL NRDAR process right now?